-The concept of a healthy home can bring up up a variety of images and questions.
-Does it have to do with the food we eat, the air we breathe, the relationships we have…?
-I think it is all of that and more – our homes are the environment that contain many of the aspects that encourage our health or lack of.
+From my perspective, a healthy home is the first priority in environmental sustainability.
+It is our home environment that is the foundation for our health and well being, and consideration of this environment has to do with our building practices as well as with the food we eat, the air we breathe, the relationships we have…and much more.
 Some time ago I heard someone refer to our homes as our “second skin” – a type of vital organ of its own, functioning on another level for nurturing, protection, and detoxification.

 I have been intrigued with houses as long as I can remember – especially how I feel when I am inside.
 I didn’t understand at the time but, looking back, I can see how various homes stimulated a sense of welcome or anxiety, creativity or stagnation, joy or depression, etc. I also was intrigued by the construction itself and, together, these things drew me to my involvement in building and renovation – and my evolving interest in healthy homes.